 Contract manufacturing is often confused with outsourcing or toll manufacturing.
 Find out what is contract manufacturing and how to make it work for you.

 Have you ever been doing something, washing a spoon for example, in your day-to-day life, and then suddenly, after being soaked for the 17th hundred time, realized that there has to be a better way to wash a spoon?

 And then the eureka moment strikes!
 You have the perfect idea for a contraption that stops you from getting soaked when washing a spoon.
 Or a muffler for the vacuum to stop scaring the dog, or a device that lets you actually play musical notes when you start playing air guitar.

 But it’s the next crucial thought that kills the dream, “But, I can’t build any of those things.”

+The contract manufacturing industry could be the savior you need for all of these whacky but potentially money-making ideas.
+And using contract manufacturers isn’t exclusively reserved for people who don’t have the means to produce their products.
 Contract manufacturing can be great for raising capital, focusing on different areas of business management, or simply finding the extra resources.

 The short answer: The difference is very subtle.